 Bears - family Ursidae

-Black Bears are among the largest mammals found in the park, with males weighing from 150-500 pounds and females weighing between 90-250 pounds.
+Black bears are among the largest mammals found in the park, with males weighing from 150-500 pounds and females weighing between 90-250 pounds.
 Their shaggy coats can range in color from black to brown to honey-colored; they have large, wide feet with curved black claws, large heads with small eyes, and short round ears.
-Though classified as carnivores, Black Bears do not generally hunt other animals as food.
+Though classified as carnivores, black bears do not generally hunt other animals as food.
 Instead they are more likely to take advantage of found kills left behind by other carnivores.
 Successful foragers, bears will eat whatever is readily available and much of their diet consists of plant material.
 If given the opportunity, bears will also happily eat people-food, so it is important to secure any food you bring with you when camping or backpacking.
 Keep food in secure containers and store them in food lockers, or use bear poles to hang the food out of reach.
 Remember, Keep Wildlife Wild!
 Bears hibernate during the winter, but during the summer they can be found throughout the park from lowland forests to subalpine meadows.
+Learn more about staying safe around bears.

 Cats - family Felidae